SEP Analysis of a Low-Resolution SIMO System with M-PSK over Fading Channels: Average SEP Analysis with QPSK Modulation

 \section{Average SEP Analysis with QPSK Modulation}

-In this section, we analyze the average SEP for a QPSK-modulated low-resolution phase-quantized SIMO system.
-Both SIMO-MRC and SIMO-SC architectures are considered, with the main focus on the MRC case.
+In this section, we analyze the average SEP for a QPSK-modulated, low-resolution phase-quantized SIMO system.
+Both SIMO-MRC and SIMO-SC architectures are considered, with the main focus on the MRC case. \black{While the coding gains characterized in Proposition~\ref{prop: coding_general} are not exact, the exact SEP expression for a QPSK-modulated system allows derivation of exact coding gains.
+In addition, the QPSK-modulated system provides additional insight into the phase transitions revealed in Corollary~\ref{cor: general_diversity}.}